errplane/errplane-python/README.md

 Heartbeats
 ----------

 You can also start a heartbeat, which could be useful for monitoring background workers.
-This will report to the "background_worker" time series every 30 seconds:
+This will start a thread which reports to the "background_worker" time series every 30 seconds:

     errplane.heartbeat("background_worker", 30)

 Contributing
 ------------